 ‘150 years of the Together Trust’ exhibition: the story of a charity and its people

-A new exhibition, exploring the 150-year history of the Together Trust, opened this week at Manchester Central Library.
+A new exhibition, exploring the 150-year history of one of the North West’s leading disability charities, the Together Trust, will open this week at Manchester Central Library.

-The exhibition, supported by The National Lottery Heritage Fund, tells the changing story of our work to champion and care for people in the region over the last century and a half.
+The exhibition, supported by The National Lottery Heritage Fund, tells the changing story of the charity’s work to champion and care for people in the region over the last century and a half.

 The Together Trust was founded in 1870, by Leonard Shaw and Richard Taylor, to provide shelter for homeless boys in Manchester and Salford.
 Its first home, the Night Refuge with 12 beds, was on Quay Street, Manchester.
 In its first 50 years, the charity helped around 124,500 children.

-Today, we deliver individual care, support and education services across the region, supporting more than 2,000 people and families every year.
+Today, the Together Trust, headquartered in Stockport, delivers individual care, support and education services across the region, supporting more than 2,000 people and families every year.

-Thanks to National Lottery players, a £99,000 grant was awarded to the Together Trust by the Heritage Fund, enabling the charity to draw on its long history to celebrate its milestone anniversary.
+A £99,000 grant was awarded to the Together Trust by the Heritage Fund, thanks to National Lottery players, enabling the charity to draw on its long history to celebrate its milestone anniversary.